Whole genome bisulfite sequencing: Bioinformatics analysis

 Following library amplification, a series of analyses can be performed on the expanded library to determine various methylation characteristics or map a genome-wide methylation profile.

 One such study aligns the new reads against the reference genome in order to directly compare locations of methylated cytosines and C-T mismatches.
 This requires software such as SOAP for side-by-side comparison of the genomes.
 Another potential sequencing analysis is methylated cytosine calling, which computes methylated cytosine ratios by mapping probabilities based on read quality.
 This helps determine methylated cytosine locations across the genome.
 Finally, global trends of methylome can be analyzed by calculating the distribution ratios of CG, CHGG, and CHH in methylated cytosines across the genome.
 These ratios can reflect features of whole genome methylation maps of certain species.

 Applications

-Due to its ability to screen methylation status at singe-nucleotide resolution across a given genome, whole genome bisulfite sequencing has become increasingly promising in aiding fundamental epigenomics research, novel hypotheses on DNA methylation, and investigations of future large-scale epidemiological studies.
+Due to its ability to screen methylation status at single-nucleotide resolution across a given genome, whole genome bisulfite sequencing has become increasingly promising in aiding fundamental epigenomics research, novel hypotheses on DNA methylation, and investigations of future large-scale epidemiological studies.
 This whole genome approach is also capable of sensitive cytosine-methylation detection under specific sequences across an entire genome, which increases its potential to identify specific DNA methylation sites and their relation to certain gene expressions.